zlgesundheit/openEHR_FLAT_Loader/README.md

     - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
         - Run Step 1 of the Tool by typing `1` and hit `Enter`

-Some Templates require additonal information:
+Give additional information which the mapping for some Templates may require:

     - If an Element in the Template can occur multiple times in one composition you will be asked how many times it occurs in your data.
         - Input the maximum number of occurences and hit enter
         - Example: Blood Pressure Value is measured multiple times per Patient
             - The Path blood_pressure:0 might hold the values about the first measurement and blood_pressure:1 the values for the second measure.

-Actual manual Mapping-Task:
+Perform and enjoy the Mapping-Task:

     - You will find the Mapping-Table-File in Directory "ManualTasks" named by the corresponding Template
         - You can now map the `Items/Paths from the Template` to `Columns in your Data` by selecting CSV-Items from the Dropdown in Column B